muhammadrohanmirza/picture-convert-to-code-using-gemini-cli/README.md

 "# picture-convert-to-code-using-gemini-cli"
 "# picture-convert-to-code-using-gemini-cli"

+After giving this prompt, the Gemini CLI has made this.

 Convert the uploaded image into a fully responsive HTML and CSS landing page hero section that looks exactly like the Canva design shown.
 The page should include a top navigation bar with the “Canva” logo text on the left, navigation